JVasquez5/Mod_5_Final_Project/README.md

 ### Data Engineering

 Luckily, utilizing the rdkit library I was able to add Hydrogen atoms, as Hydrogens in SMILES are usualy ignored, to the MOL column that construct a molecule from a SMILES string.
-Furthermore, I was able to extract the following for each chemical compound from solely the SMILES string: topological polar surface area, molecular weight, number of valence electrons (electrons in the outer shell), number of atoms in the ring of a cyclic compound other than a carbon atom, general nubmer of all atoms, nubmer of all atoms with molecular weight > 1, number of aromatic (benzene) rings, and number aliphatic (non-benzene) rings.
+Furthermore, I was able to extract the following for each chemical compound from solely the SMILES string: topological polar surface area, molecular weight, number of valence electrons (electrons in the outer shell), number of atoms in the ring of a cyclic compound other than a carbon atom, general number of all atoms, number of all atoms with molecular weight > 1, number of aromatic (benzene) rings, and number aliphatic (non-benzene) rings.
 Lastly, I was able to extract the number of the following typical organic atoms: Carbon, Oxygen, Nitrogen, Phosphorus, and Sulfur.

 <p align='center'>
 <img src='images/chnops.png'>